 Exactly 0 consumers were looking for it.

 What would have helped?
-If one of the graphic designers I hired over the years, had said, “look I checked into your niche” and “there are 4k people searching for this every month”.
+If one of the graphic design freelancers I hired over the years, had said, “look I checked into your niche” and “there are 4k people searching for this every month”.
 “Let me build it and let’s get those people onto your site.”

 But, what happens after you complete that specific assignment?